Awarded Clinic of the Year 2026!

 The Mystery of Paracetamol’s Action

-For a long time, it was thought that paracetamol primarily worked by blocking certain enzymes called cyclooxygenases (COX) in the brain, similar to how anti-inflammatory drugs work.
-But this idea has faced challenges because paracetamol typically needs very high concentrations to act this way.
+Experts initially believed that paracetamol primarily worked by blocking certain enzymes called cyclooxygenases (COX) in the brain, similar to how anti-inflammatory drugs work.
+However, paracetamol has minimal effect on inflammation which is why it cannot relieve all types of pain.

-More recently, scientists have explored a connection between paracetamol and the body’s endocannabinoid system.
+This theory has been challenged because paracetamol typically needs to reach much higher concentrations than are seen at normal therapeutic doses to inhibit COX enzymes directly.
+This has led scientists to explore other possible mechanisms, including how paracetamol interacts with the body’s endocannabinoid system.
 This system involves natural compounds (endocannabinoids) and special receptors found throughout the body and brain, playing a role in regulating various functions, including pain.

 An earlier proposed mechanism for paracetamol’s action involved one of its breakdown products called N-arachidonoylaminophenol (AM404).
 It was hypothesised that paracetamol is converted into AM404, which then acts on the endocannabinoid system by blocking the reuptake of the endocannabinoid anandamide or inhibiting its breakdown by the enzyme fatty acid amide hydrolase (FAAH).
 This could lead to increased anandamide levels, potentially activating cannabinoid receptors (CB1, CB2) or TRPV1 channels to produce pain relief.